top of page

 Dawn of the First Special Service Force

 The First Special Service Force was formally created on July 9th, 1942.
 As Operation Plough called for winter warfare specialists, the unit's makeup was initially supposed to include Americans, Canadians, and Norwegians.
 The Norwegian element was dropped due to a lack of available candidates, and the Force was changed to include 50% Americans and 50% Canadians.
+Total strength for the Force was set at 1800 men.
 The Canadians would still be paid by the Canadian government and subject to Canadian military law, but training, equipment, and accommodations were to be footed by the Americans.
 When looking for a suitable location for the unit to train, Frederick found an ideal home in Fort William Henry Harrison based near Helena, Montana.
 Its vast fields proved suitable for parachute training, while nearby mountains would be used for skiing and mountain warfare training.
 Nearby Helena welcomed the new troops and rapid development of the military base with open arms, with several of the Force's soldiers establishing roots in marrying local women.
-The Forcemen, as they would be nicknamed, would occasionally get into bar fights in town, with the local bar having to replace the broken glass windows nearly every weekend.
+The Forcemen, as they would be nicknamed, would occasionally get into bar fights in town, with the local bar having to replace the broken glass windows many times.
 Despite the rough and tumble behaviour, the townspeople adored their newly adopted service men.

 Fort William Henry Harrison, 1942